kranjeet770/ML_Project2/README.md

 3. RandomForestClassifier
 4. GradientBoostingClassifier
 5. XGBClassifier
-6. NeuralNetwork
-7. XGBRegressor
-8. MLPClassifier(Neural network)
+6. MLPClassifier(Neural network)
-9. KNeighborsClassifier
+7. KNeighborsClassifier
-10. SVC(Support Vector Classifier)
+8. SVC(Support Vector Classifier)
+9. Naive Bayes
-11. Stacking of 7 different models
+10. Stacking of 7 different models

 After fitting data into these above models,got some roc_auc_Score for each of these models.
 [['LogisticRegression', 0.8201600843951002],